ModestBitboard/TagBit/README.md

 - Improve NDEF implementation if needed

 ## Support
 If you liked this project, go ahead and give it a star!
-And if it really helped you out, consider sending us a tip!
+And if it really helped you out, consider sending me a tip!

 > **BTC**: `bc1q0pp60krluv7a2w5cls09l9ahat5lqvu7mt9efq`